PHRaposo/OM-Backtrack-2/README.md

-# OM-Backtrack 2.0
+# OM-Backtrack 2

-* OM-BACKTRACK is based on the original version for OM 4 by Gerard Assayag and Augusto Agon
+* OM-BACKTRACK is based on the original version for OM 4

+   by Gerard Assayag and Augusto Agon

    Copyright (C) 1997-2003 by IRCAM-Centre Georges Pompidou, Paris, France.

 Adapted to OM 7.2 by Paulo Henrique Raposo and Karim Haddad

-* OM-BACKTRACK VERSION 2.0 is an expansion of the previous version.
+* OM-BACKTRACK 2 is an expansion of the previous version.

+* Current version: 2.1.0

   Copyright (C) 2024 - Paulo Henrique Raposo